roguexray007/Automatic-directory-cleaner/README.md

 I actually added option of specifying which directory u want to organise and where u want all the files to get organised..
 Any file without extension will go into WITHOUT_EXT folder

+REFER TO DEMO-RUN FOR MORE INSIGHT AND BETTER UNDERSTANDING